rgyani/aws-notes/README.md

 * Retrieve historical configurations of one or more resources. ·
 * Receive a notification whenever a resource is created, modified, or deleted.
 * View relationships between resources.
 For example, you might want to find all resources that use a particular security group.

+#AWS IoT Greengrass
+AWS IoT Greengrass seamlessly extends AWS onto physical devices, so they can act locally on the data they generate, while still using the cloud for management, analytics, and durable storage.
+AWS IoT Greengrass ensures your devices can respond quickly to local events and operate with intermittent connectivity.
+AWS IoT Greengrass minimizes the cost of transmitting data to the cloud by enabling you to author custom software and AWS Lambda functions that run on local devices.